 Sweet potatoes are a very fiber-rich vegetable.
 Instead of store-bought potato chips filled with trans fats, make a healthy version of sweet potatoes.
 100 grams fresh sweet potato has 3 grams fiber.
 Chips come out healthy if you make them in the air fryer; this way, you only need to spray a very thin layer of olive oil on them.

 Check Brittanys basic recipe for chia pudding.
 Put your favorite toppings and store in a mason jar, this way it easy to take with you.
 Mix in granola, fruits, nuts or other ingredients you like.

 Chia is very high in fiber.
-3 tbsp has 10 grams of fiber!
+3 tablespoon has 10 grams of fiber!
 Some people get stomach cramps from chia seeds.
-You can replace some amount with oats and add 1 tbsp of chia.
+You can replace some amount with oats and add 1 tablespoon of chia.